-- Cefixime 800 mg orally as a single dose plus azithromycin 2 g orally (GRADE 1B): - Only advisable if an IM injection is contraindicated and antimicrobial susceptibility results are available; - The dose has been increased from 400 mg in the previous guideline, due to an increase in the proportion of isolates with reduced cephalosporin susceptibility7; - Cefixime has been associated with treatment failure when used as monotherapy for pharyngeal infection95-99, therefore it is recommended to use dual therapy with azithromycin 2 g where possible. - Gentamicin 240 mg IM as a single dose plus azithromycin 2 g orally (GRADE 1A): - In one randomised clinical trial (RCT) gentamicin 240 mg IM in combination with azithromycin 1 g cured 94% of urogenital, 90% of rectal and 80% of pharyngeal infections100, and another trial using gentamicin 240 mg IM with azithromycin 2 g reported 100% clearance for all sites of infection101; - An RCT using gentamicin 5 mg/kg IM monotherapy found 93% cure for anogenital infection but only 26% cure for pharyngeal infection88, while another study examining the effectiveness of gentamicin 360 mg IM as monotherapy for treating pharyngeal gonorrhoea was stopped early due to poor efficacy (2/10 cured)102. - Azithromycin 2 g as a single oral dose (GRADE 1B): - The clinical efficacy of azithromycin does not always correlate with in vitro susceptibility testing^{103, 104} and azithromycin resistance is high. - Ciprofloxacin 500 mg orally as a single dose (GRADE 1B).105 comes from the universal use of ceftriaxone, and this may delay the emergence of ceftriaxone resistance.^{106, 107}
+- Cefixime 400mg orally followed by another 400mg dose 6-12 hours later; plus azithromycin 2 g orally (which may be divided as two 1g doses 6-12 hours apart) should also be given (GRADE 1B): - Only advisable if an IM injection is contraindicated and antimicrobial susceptibility results are available; - The dose has been increased from 400 mg as a single dose in the 2018 guideline, due to an increase in the proportion of isolates with reduced cephalosporin susceptibility7.
+In general, the clinical efficacy of beta-lactam antibiotics relates to the period of time for which the free drug concentration exceeds the minimum inhibitory concentration (MIC) which is best achieved by giving a second dose rather than a higher single dose.
+95 96 Ideally cefixime doses should be given 6-8 hours apart, and no later than 12 hours.
+If the 2nd dose of cefixime is not taken within 12 hours of the 1st dose, then there is no benefit in taking it at a later time or restarting treatment. - Cefixime has been associated with treatment failure when used as monotherapy for pharyngeal infection97-101, therefore it is recommended to use dual therapy with azithromycin where possible.

+• Gentamicin 240 mg IM as a single dose plus azithromycin 2 g orally (GRADE 1A):

+- o In one randomised clinical trial (RCT) gentamicin 240 mg IM in combination with azithromycin 1 g cured 94% of urogenital, 90% of rectal and 80% of pharyngeal infections102, and another trial using gentamicin 240 mg IM with azithromycin 2 g reported 100% clearance for all sites of infection103; - O An RCT using gentamicin 5 mg/kg IM monotherapy found 93% cure for anogenital infection but only 26% cure for pharyngeal infection88, while another study examining the effectiveness of gentamicin 360 mg IM as monotherapy for treating pharyngeal gonorrhoea was stopped early due to poor efficacy (2/10 cured)104. - Azithromycin 2 g as a single oral dose (GRADE 1B): - The clinical efficacy of azithromycin does not always correlate with in vitro susceptibility testing 105 106 and azithromycin resistance is too high for empirical use. - Ciprofloxacin 500 mg orally as a single dose (GRADE 1B).
+107

-In the previous guideline, ciprofloxacin was recommended as first line therapy if phenotypic or genotypic antimicrobial susceptibility data indicated susceptibility to ciprofloxacin.
-The rationale for this was that using alternative antibiotics can reduce the selective pressure which
+In the 2018 guideline, ciprofloxacin was recommended as first line therapy if phenotypic or genotypic antimicrobial susceptibility data indicated susceptibility to ciprofloxacin.
+The rationale for this was that using alternative antibiotics can reduce the selective pressure which comes from the universal use of ceftriaxone, and this may delay the emergence of ceftriaxone resistance.
+108 109